 - Kit has seen the world’s rarest element, been inside the world’s fastest supercomputer and seen the world’s most powerful magnet

-- Kit grew up in the village where Howards’ Way was filmed (a drama from the 1980s about the world of competitive speedboats)
+- Kit grew up in the village where Howards’ Way was filmed (a drama from the 1980s about the world of competitive speedboats) and is the resting place of the inspiration for ‘M’ in the James Bond movies

 - Kit once scored a goal against the men’s Danish national football team